FindMySchool LogoFindMySchool

 Wraparound care beyond the morning offer is referenced, but detailed session information is not consistently published in one place on the school site.
 Families considering after-school arrangements should confirm availability and timings directly with the school.

-High demand for Reception entry.
-With 277 applications for 60 offers in the most recent dataset cycle, competition is a real factor.
+• High demand for Reception entry.
+Current demand should be checked against the latest Birmingham admissions information rather than older applications-to-offers figures.
 Families should plan on applying with a realistic set of alternatives.

 Acocks Green Primary School is a high-performing Birmingham primary with clear strengths in early reading, mathematics, and personal development routines.
 Distinctive practical features, especially the daily use of cookery rooms and the school’s structured approach to wellbeing, add depth beyond headline results.